CompuRoot/static-sqlite3/README.md

 ```
 Also, `tar.gz` and `zip` archives in release section are signed with GPG

-Starting from SQLite version 3.45.3, compiled versions of releases will be represented as `XX.XX.XX_ZZ` where `XX.XX.XX` will reflect actuall SQLite versions while `ZZ` will represent version of this building tool.
+Starting from SQLite version 3.45.3, compiled versions of releases will be represented as `XX.XX.XX_ZZ` where `XX.XX.XX` will reflect actual SQLite versions while `ZZ` will represent version of this building tool.

 ## Customization